 If you are a growing business with specialized positions in a tight labor market, you may need to pay more than other companies to hire the level of talent that you need.
 If your organization is a mature company that is not growing, and in a location with an abundance of talent, you may wish to pay less than other companies.

-No matter what your company’s standing is, you’ll still need to be flexible.
+No matter your company’s standing, you’ll still need to be flexible.
 Even if your pay philosophy is to provide the same level of compensation as your competitors, you may have an opening for a key position in high demand that necessitates paying a premium to hire the right person.

 Once you’ve finalized the job description and taken your pay philosophy into account, it’s time to compare the position with similar roles in the market (also called compensation benchmarking or salary benchmarking).

 You’ll want to consult several outlets when looking at salary data.
 As with any kind of research, it’s important to use multiple data sources to help mitigate the errors or inadequacies of a single source and get closer to the "true" answer.